LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 ### Example

 [Hampshire library service website](https://www.hants.gov.uk/librariesandarchives/library) demonstrates this well.
 There's quite a lot going on on that site.
-It's maybe a little overwhelming, and doesn't pass the simplicity test, but the quality of the design work makes the library service look like they're making an effort with online content.
+It's a little overwhelming, and doesn't pass the simplicity test, but the quality of the design work makes the library service look like they're making an effort with online content.